aws-samples/generative-ai-use-cases/docs/en/DEPLOY_OPTION.md

 - `GenerativeAiUseCasesStack-APIPredictService`
 - `GenerativeAiUseCasesStack-APIPredictStreamService`
 - `GenerativeAiUseCasesStack-APIGenerateImageService`
+- `GenerativeAiUseCasesStack-APIGenerateVideoService`
+- `GenerativeAiUseCasesStack-APIGetFileDownloadSigned` (Only when using Knowledge Base)

 For details on how to specify Principals, refer to: [AWS JSON Policy Elements: Principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html)